Skip to main content

 Chronosphere Integration

 Connect Chronosphere to enable the AI agent to query metrics with PromQL, search logs, trace distributed requests, review monitors, and correlate change events during investigations.
+You can also forward Chronosphere monitor alerts to Autoheal via webhook so alerts are ingested, grouped, and available for triage in the Alerts page.

 Capabilities